1 William Street (New York City)

-1 William Street is an office building in the Financial District of Lower Manhattan in New York City.
-The building has had a number of names, originally the J. & W. Seligman & Company Building, and later the Lehman Brothers Building.
-Currently it is also known as the Banca Commerciale Italiana Building.

-The building, erected in 1906–1907, was designed by Francis H. Kimball in conjunction with Julian Clarence Levi.
+1 William Street (formerly the J. & W. Seligman & Company Building and the Lehman Brothers Building; also the Banca Commerciale Italiana Building) is an office building in the Financial District of Lower Manhattan in New York City.
+The building was erected in 1906–1907 and was designed by Francis H. Kimball in conjunction with Julian Clarence Levi.
 It was created for the Seligmans, a prominent German Jewish family who founded an investment bank called J. & W. Seligman.
-The building was later the headquarters of investment bank Lehman Brothers from 1929 to 1980, and was subsequently bought by Banca Commerciale Italiana.
+From 1929 to 1980, the building was the headquarters of investment bank Lehman Brothers, and was subsequently bought by Banca Commerciale Italiana.

 The 11-story structure, clad in limestone with a steel frame, is located at the southern corner of the five-pointed intersection of William, South William, and Beaver Streets.
 It occupies a quadrilateral lot, with an acute angle between South William Street to the west and William Street to the east.
 In 1996, the building was designated as a landmark by the New York City Landmarks Preservation Commission.
 In 2007, the building was designated as a contributing property to the Wall Street Historic District, a National Register of Historic Places district.